No-Country/S2-10-reserBar/README.md

 ## Description

-This our my project for the NoCountry program.
+This is our my project for the NoCountry program.
 It is booking app made with React and Node Js.

 ## Built with